Kamaropoulos/COW/README.md

-COW is a toy esoteric language.
-See the [classic COW webpage](http://bigzaphod.github.com/COW/) for more info!
+WinnieThePooh is kinda noisy when eating his honey.
+But it ain't nonsense!
+He's speaking Honey, a toy esoteric language.